Core concepts

 return () => console.log('unsubscribed');

-With standard and even async computeds, this is not really an issue because they mostly use memory, and that will mostly naturally be cleaned up by garbage collection (ignoring promise lifecycle, abort signals, etc. for simplicity here).
-Most types of subscriptions, however, necessarily consume resources until they are manually torn down.
+With standard and even async values, this is not really an issue because they mostly use memory, and that will mostly naturally be cleaned up by garbage collection (ignoring promise lifecycle, abort signals, etc. for simplicity here).
+Most types of subscriptions, however, necessarily consume resources until they are torn down.
 Background threads, websockets, polling - all things that need some external signal that says they are no longer needed.

-Watchers conceptually represent the parts of the app that are active, that is to say, are in use and consuming resources.
-These are the exit points where your signals are writing actively to something external, and that something is what is driving the lifecycle of your signal graph.
+Watchers conceptually represent the parts of the app that are active: They are "in use", and should be updating or running background tasks and so on.
+These are the exit points where your signals are writing to something external, and that something is what is driving the lifecycle of your signal graph.

-And last but not least, a subscriptions lifecycle is tied directly to whether or not its active.
+And last but not least: a subscriptions lifecycle is tied directly to whether or not its active.
 They run their setup upon activating, and run their unsubscribe function upon deactivating.

 Additional Info

 This whole setup might seem a bit convoluted - why do we need to do this dance with watchers and subscriptions?
-Why not just expose an unsubscribe
+Why not just expose an unsubscribe method on subscriptions and call that when they're no longer needed?

 There are two main reasons for this.
 One is that this would leak some of the statefulness of subscriptions.
-Remember, one of the main benefits of subscriptions is that they are indistinguishable from standard values.
-If these implementation details were exposed, you would need to manage it, and drill that management deeply from your components through the computed graph to every place it was used.
+Remember, one of the main benefits of subscriptions is that they are indistinguishable from standard async values.
+If these implementation details were exposed, you would need to manage it, and drill that management deeply from your components through the reactivity graph to every place it was used.

 The other is related, but more conceptual.
 It comes back to what we want to do here - activate subscriptions if they are in use, and deactivate them if they are no longer needed.
 "In use" is doing a lot of the heavy lifting here, how do we determine that?